 Victor Vasarely, whose original name was Gyözö Vásárhelyi, was born in Pécs, Hungary on 9 April 1908.
 In 1927 Vasarely began his artistic training at a private drawing school in Budapest.
-One year later he joined the training centre 'Mühely' (German 'workshop') which was run by Sándor Bortnyik and taught the Bauhaus model.
+One year later he joined the training centre 'Mühely' (German 'workshop') which was run by Sándor Bortnyik and who taught the Bauhaus model.

 After moving to Paris in 1930, Vasarely built a successful career as a graphic designer and systematically explored the optical and emotional scope of different graphic techniques.
 This led to his understanding in 1947 that geometric forms could evoke a sensory perception conveying new ideas of space, matter and energy.
 He developed his own geometric form of abstraction, using a grid to arrange geometric forms in brilliant colours in such a way that the eye perceives a fluctuating movement.
 This was a major contribution to the development of Op Art.